Main contents of child care

 Child care

-- The term “child care” means the social welfare service to support child care centers and family caring that protect and raise preschoolers under the age of six (hereinafter “infants and young children”) safely and healthily and provide education suitable for the development characteristics of infants and younger children (Subparagraphs 1 and 2 of Article 2 of the Child Care Act).
+- The term “child care” means social welfare services supporting child care centers and home nurseries that protect and foster pre-schooler under the age of seven (hereinafter referred to as “infants and young children”) in a healthy and safe manner and providing infants and young children with education tailored to their growth patterns (Subparagraphs 1 and 2 of Article 2 of 「Child Care Act」).

 Use of child care centers

-- Those eligible for using hild care centers shall be infants and young children under the age of 6 who need child care, and if necessary, principals of child care centers may extend their child care by up to 12 years of age (Article 27 of the Child Care Act).
+- Those eligible for using child care centers shall be infants and young children under the age of 7 who need child care, and if necessary, principals of child care centers may extend their child care by up to 12 years of age (Article 27 of 「Child Care Act」).

 Child care course